Nordix/xcluster/README.md

 ```

 This is the base `xcluster`.
 All VMs are connected to the "internal"
 network and are reachable with `ssh` or `telnet`.
-Experiment some and
+You can login to a
-then stop the ckuster;
+vm using `vm` function.
+Experiment some and then stop the ckuster;

 ```
 vm 1          # "vm" is a shell function that opens an xterm on the vm